autobib/nucleo-picker/README.md

   - Non-blocking to match on streaming input.
   - Generic `Picker` for any type `T` which is `Send + Sync + 'static`.
   - Customizable rendering of crate-local and foreign types with the `Render` trait.

-## Query syntax
-The query syntax is as documented in the [nucleo-matcher](https://docs.rs/nucleo-matcher/latest/nucleo_matcher/pattern/enum.AtomKind.html) crate.

-Essentially, each query is parsed as a sequence of whitespace-separated "atoms", such as `a1 a2 a3`.
-By default, each atom corresponds to a fuzzy match: that is, higher score is assigned for a closer match, but exact match is not required.
-There is also a special syntax for various types of exact matches.

-- `'foo` match an exact substring, with negation `!foo`
-- `^foo` must match an exact prefix, with negation `!^foo`
-- `foo$` must match an exact suffix, with negation `!foo$`
-- `^foo$` must match the entire string exactly, with negation `!^foo$`

-Whitespace and control symbols `'^$!` can also be interpreted literally by escaping with a backslash `\`.

-For example, the query `foo ^bar` means that we match for strings which contain `foo` (or similar), and which begin with the exact string `bar`.

 ## Related crates
 This crate mainly exists as a result of the author's annoyance with pretty much every fuzzy picker TUI in the rust ecosystem.